Do Something

 If elected DA, Dugan believes he can make Philadelphia safer by splitting the DA’s Office into six regional divisions, each with a dedicated prosecutor to better build relationships within communities, in a similar vein to community policing.

 Dugan wants to focus on diversion programs for low-level offenders — which he has a record of doing as a Municipal Judge.
-He says under Krasner, the “DA’s office is an impediment to collaborative efforts like evidence-based GVI (Gun Violence Initiative) strategies.
+He said under Krasner, the “DA’s office is an impediment to collaborative efforts like evidence-based GVI (Gun Violence Initiative) strategies.

 He has attacked Krasner’s handling of retail theft in the city, which has increased year over year and criticized Krasner for framing the DA’s race as a referendum on President Donald Trump, whom both candidates have denounced.